parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 4. Select **Add**.

-5. Launch a new **InPrivate or Incognito mode** browser window and navigate to the **Call Center Administration** website.
+5. Launch a new **In-Private or Incognito mode** browser window and navigate to the **Call Center Administration** website.
 You can find the URL in the Essentials area of the web app's blade in the Azure portal.

 6. The browser will redirect to the non-branded Access Control logon URL.
 You can log on with your Microsoft account or the **Contoso test user** you created earlier.